-Revu can benefit your team during every phase of construction.
+Bluebeam® Revu® can benefit your team during every phase of construction.
 Whether it involves ensuring that everyone is accessing the same information during the design phase, moving the project forward during the construction phase, or maintaining project data after project completion, Bluebeam Revu streamlines the entire construction process.
 Once you know what Revu can do for you, you can use this versatile tool to its fullest extent and, as this Bridging the Gap episode explores how to “Stay a Step Ahead.”
-Revu versions include Standard, CAD and eXtreme.
+Revu editions include Standard, CAD and eXtreme®.

 Millions of users have invested in this collaboration tool for increased productivity and time savings.
-Revu is used by 94% of the top US contractors and 92% of top design-build firms.
+Revu is used by 94% of the top US contractors and 92% of top design-build firms (Top 50 firms by revenue, as reported by Engineering News-Record).
 In this Bridging the Gap episode, Christopher Riddell discusses Bluebeam Trends and more.
-Some of the innovative Bluebeam Revu features that you can put to use in your company include:

 Embed photos: If a picture is worth a thousand words, you can save a lot of words by using Revu.
 When you’re on the jobsite and something doesn’t look quite right, a photo can often tell the story more succinctly.
 The photo can then be embedded into the drawing easily with the Capture Markup tool.
 A comment can be added with the photo for clarity.